vivitt/vivitt/README.md

 </div>

 ## Hi, I am Viviana 👋🏽
-I am a Software Developer with an audiovisuals and visual arts background.
+I am a software developer with an audiovisuals and visual arts background.

 ### Programming languages and frameworks